 Is My Lawsuit Settlement Taxable?

-A common question we often receive about personal injury settlements is whether a settlement is taxable.
-The facts and circumstances of the case will determine this.
+The facts and circumstances of the case will ultimately determine whether a lawsuit is taxable.
 It is true that the IRS will not disturb an allocation if it is consistent with what is contained in the settled claims.

-In regard to property damage settlements for loss in value and property, are not taxable and generally do not need to be reported on the tax return.
+Property damage settlements for loss in value and property are not taxable and generally do not need to be reported on the tax return.
 If the property settlement goes above the adjusted basis in the property, the excess is income.
 For instructions on this, see Schedule D (Form 1040) Capital Gains and Losses and the instructions for Form 4797.

 When punitive damages are part of a settlement, it is taxable and should be reported as “Other Income” on line 21 of Form 1040.